njcuk9999/apero-utils/nirps/apero_raw_data_check/README.md

 All new tests must be added as follows:

-1. make a branch from the master branch of the apero_utils github: https://github.com/njcuk9999/apero-utils
+1. make a branch from the developer branch of the apero_utils github: https://github.com/njcuk9999/apero-utils
 2. Make you test in the same format as those in `apero-utils/nirps/apero_raw_data_check/apero_raw_tests/tests`
 3. Copy your test into  `apero-utils/nirps/apero_raw_data_check/apero_raw_tests/tests` (make sure the test name is unique)
 4. Update the `__init__.py` file in the `apero-utils/nirps/apero_raw_data_check/apero_raw_tests/tests` directory